klammecr/f1tenth_vision/README.md

 #### Install pycuda and set up TensorRT
 If your Jetson doesn't have pycuda, follow [this](https://docs.donkeycar.com/guide/robot_sbc/tensorrt_jetson_nano/) to set up TensorRT and install pycuda.
 (Only do Step 2)

+#### Deliverable

+Convert the the engine using FP32 and FP16 mode and compare the speed difference.
+See `submission.md`.

 ## VII.
 Deliverables and Submission